By Lundy Bancroft

 The level of physical violence used by batterers is on a wide spectrum.
 Some use violence as much as a few times per month, while others do so once or twice a year or less.
 A significant proportion of batterers required to attend counseling because of a criminal conviction have been violent only one to five times in the history of their relationship, even by the victim’s account.
 Nonetheless, the victims in these cases report that the violence has had serious effects on them and on their children, and that the accompanying pattern of controlling and disrespectful behaviors are serving to deny the rights of family members and are causing trauma.

 Thus the nature of the pattern of cruelty, intimidation, and manipulation is the crucial factor in evaluating the level of abuse, not just the intensity and frequency of physical violence.
 In my decade of working with abusers, involving over a thousand cases, I have almost never encountered a client whose violence was not accompanied by a pattern of psychological abusiveness.
+One must, however, know the difference between bodily injury and personal injury, which fall under different purviews of the law.
+The victims must thus know the route they must take while filing for cases.

 The Perceptual System of Men Who Batter